heichow/pii-detection-with-llm/README.md

 To scan RDS/Aurora databases:

-1. Ensure the machine running the script has network connectivity to the RDS/Aurora Reader Endpoint
+1. Ensure the machine running the script has network connectivity to the RDS instance or Aurora cluster endpoint
 2. If the database is in a VPC:
    - Run the script from an EC2 instance in the same VPC, or
    - Set up VPC peering, a VPN connection, or AWS Direct Connect